 Another cost-effective form of branding is having your employees as the face of your company.
 They represent your business and your company culture.
 Earning employee respect will help to build a good reputation as an employer.

 Be understanding towards your employees, and check-in to ensure they are content in their roles.
-Your employees and their opinions of you are primary evidence of what it’s like to work for you, and whether or not you practise your proposed company values.
+Your employees and their opinions of you are primary evidence of what it’s like to work for you, and whether or not you practice your proposed company values.
 Word travels fast, treat your employees how you would wish to be treated to have a positive employer brand.

 Your recruitment process is important, so build a good relationship with your talent acquisition team.
 Communication is key.
 Encourage the team to report to you and to each other about any problems or delays within the process.